-I currently work as a Content Specialist at the British Library in London, producing content for the Qatar Digital Library and British Library websites.
-I’ve also worked as a Curatorial Consultant for the Msheireb Museums in Doha, Qatar, and as Digitisation Coordinator at the Royal Academy Of Music.
+I work at the British Library in London, where I currently project manage digital content.
+Over the past five years I’ve written a lot of stuff for the Qatar Digital Library about the British Empire in Arabia and the Middle East.
+I’ve also written a clutch of short pieces for the British Library’s Untold Lives blog.
+Previous roles have included working as a Curatorial Consultant for the Msheireb Museums in Doha, Qatar, and as Digitisation Coordinator at the Royal Academy Of Music.

 Recently published works include ‘Gustav Wunderwald’s Paintings of Weimar Berlin’, published in Public Domain Review in June 2017, and ‘Oil Maps of the Middle East’ published on the British Library website in February 2017.